fbpx

 What’s Coming Up at the Oregon Zoo

-The Oregon Zoo is undergoing some expansion plans in the near future.
-I’m most excited for the Rhino area.
+The Oregon Zoo is planning some expansion in the near future.
+I’m most excited about the Rhino area.
 As part of a bond project, the zoo’s black rhino habitat will be expanded beginning in 2018.

 Oregon Zoo in Portland, OR

-The hippos at the Oregon Zoo will head to another zoo.
-Their pool area will be added to the rhino habitat by 2020.
+The hippos at the Oregon Zoo will move to another zoo.
+By 2020, their pool area will be added to the rhino habitat.

-We also heard from zoo staff that there are plans to pull the warm air from the polar bear area and blow it into the Elephant Lands area to be more sustainable.
+We also heard from zoo staff that, to be more sustainable, plans are being made to pull warm air from the polar bear area and blow it into the Elephant Lands area.

-The new Polar Passage exhibit area is set to debut next year.
-This expansive, two-tiered habitat will include natural ground materials, shallow and deep pools and extraordinary viewing opportunities for visitors.
+The new Polar Passage exhibit area will debut next year.
+This expansive, two-tiered habitat will include natural ground materials, shallow and deep pools, and extraordinary viewing opportunities for visitors.

-Like the Elephant Lands design, polar bears will be able to patrol their habitat as they would in the wild and take in views across the zoo.
+Like the Elephant Lands design, polar bears can patrol their habitat as they would in the wild and take in views across the zoo.

 6 Tips for Parents with Preschoolers